uk-ai/ukai2024/proceedings.md

 [Proceedings of Machine Learning Research (PMLR)](https://proceedings.mlr.press/){:target="_blank"}.
 Pre-prints are also accepted.

-Papers must be less than eight pages without references and follow the [UK AI Conference style](https://github.com/uk-ai/ukai-latex-template).
+Papers must be maximum eight pages length without references and follow the [UK AI Conference style](https://github.com/uk-ai/ukai-latex-template).
+Authors can use appendices to provide more details if needed.

 **Important Dates:**